2 mass shootings in U.S. leave at least 29 dead and 53 injured in less than a day

 Law enforcement sources say police identified the suspect as Patrick Crusius, 21, from the Dallas area.

-John Bash, U.S. Attorney for the Western District of Texas, said his federal prosecutors are investigating Crusius "with a view towards bringing federal hate crime charges ... and federal fire arms charges which carry a penalty of death."
+John Bash, U.S. attorney for the Western District of Texas, said his prosecutors were investigating Crusius "with a view towards bringing federal hate crime charges ... and federal firearms charges which carry a penalty of death."

 "We are also treating this as a domestic terrorism case," Bash added.
 "This meets it and appears to be designed to intimidate a civilian population, to say the least.
 We're treating it as a domestic terrorism case and we're going to do what we do to terrorists in this country, which is to deliver swift and certain justice."